The City of Melbourne has developed a West Melbourne Structure Plan, endorsed by the Future Melbourne Committee in February 2018.

 Timeline item 4

-Finalise structure plan and start planning scheme amendment
+Finalise structure plan and begin planning scheme amendment

 West Melbourne Structure Plan